 The pressure-activated cooling gel is non-toxic, so the Green Pet Shop is suitable for almost any home.
 It's also lightweight, relatively durable and wipes clean.

 As with most gel pads, the Green Pet Shop mat has a folding design and is easy to carry.
 It's also available in five sizes, with the smallest version being great for miniature breeds and the largest suitable for dogs up to 80lbs.

 In truth, there is little to choose between the Green Pet Shop and Arf Pets cooling mats.
 Both provide excellent cooling power and value, so if you want the best mat your dog won't be disappointed with either.
 The Arf Pets seems to have fewer issues with long-term durability, however, which is why I've ranked it #1.

 Why We Recommend It: The Green Pet Shop cooling pad is a great alternative to the Arf Pets if you need more size options.
-It provides continuous cooling for up to 4-hours and automatically recharges within 20-minutes.
+It provides a continuous chill for up to 4-hours and automatically recharges within 20-minutes.

 If you're worried about potentially toxic gel or want a thicker cooling pad, the K&H Cool Bed III is a great option.
 It's a water-filled bed that's available in three sizes, has a wipe-down surface and is cheaper than many gel-based options.